Reader's Theater

 If used in a school setting, teachers may want to develop an assessment rubric that will suit the class, type of readers and the overall performance of each.

 Reader’s Theater is a kinesthetic and interactive activity that will enrich kids’ reading abilities.
-Performing this story will emphasize the problem that we face regarding trash, litter and recycling...all of which kids will deal with as they grow up.
+Performing these stories emphasize the problem we face regarding trash, litter and recycling, as well as addressing similarities and differences in others...topics that kids will deal with as they grow up.

 How to Develop a Reader’s Theater

-Choose a script: "Who Will Save the Desert?" is PERFECT!
-Kids can develop the script to be read based on this story.
+1. Choose a script: The Paris Kids Publishing books are PERFECT!
+Kids can develop a script to be read based on these stories.

 Adaptations

-Perform in various locations (libraries, schools, camps, etc) and at the end speak about the importance of recycling and picking up litter.
+2. Perform in various locations (libraries, schools, camps, etc) and at the end speak about the importance of the book's theme (recycling or acceptance).

-At the end of a performance have kids share an activity they have done as a result of recycling.
+4. At the end of a performance have kids share an activity they have done as a result of recycling or how they work with others who are different than they are.
 They can encourage the audience to do the same.